Blaming Our Partner

 Joint Responsibility for Relationship Success and Failure

 Relationship failure or success is a joint effort, requiring skills and constant adjustments.
 Relationships are dynamic.
-They ebb and flow with the environment, gaining strength from communications, trust, and shared emotions.
+They ebb and flow with changing circumstances, gaining strength through healthy relationship communicationmutual trust, and the sharing of emotions.
 Too many deficiencies eventually slowly erode the bonds, leaving a couple ill prepared to navigate the inevitable more serious collisions that demand extra resources.
 We must build during times of happiness to have enough reserves to weather the bleaker moments.

 Complexity and Relationships